galiacheng/weblogic-aks-hci/README.md

   * Open the resource group that deployed in [Deploy Hyper-V host](#deploy-hyper-v-host).
   * Open the Virtual Machine resource, you should find the Public IP address in the **Overview** page.

-  Now access the the Administration Server outside the VM.
+  Now access the the Administration Server in the outside of the VM.

   ![Admin server from internet](resources/screenshot-admin-server-from-internet.png)